dmitry-bym/JsonKnownTypes/README.md

 { ... "$type":"ChildClass" }
 ```
 ### JsonKnownType
-If you need to add custom discriminator just use `JsonKnowType` attribute.
+If you need to add custom discriminator just use `JsonKnownType` attribute.
 By default for discriminattor property using `"$type"` name, if you need to change it use `JsonDiscriminator` attribute.
 ```c#
   [JsonConverter(typeof(JsonKnownTypesConverter<BaseClass>))]